jollygoodcode/whatsnew/README.md

 Or stored in ENV variable: `OAUTH_ACCESS_TOKEN`.

+### Get a OAuth Token

 You can either get a [Personal Access Token](https://help.github.com/articles/creating-an-access-token-for-command-line-use/) or [get an OAuth token](https://developer.github.com/v3/oauth).

 If you need to access private repository, make sure to specify the `repo` scope while creating your token.

-If no OAuth token is provided, unauthenticated limits to 60 requests per hour.
-More details please read [Rate Limiting](https://developer.github.com/v3/#rate-limiting).
+If no OAuth token is provided, unauthenticated limits to [60 requests per hour](https://developer.github.com/v3/#rate-limiting).

 ### Command Line Usage